Compare Leased Line Quotes

 What is a leased line?

-A leased line is an unshared and symmetrical data connection line between 2 sites, either a service provider and business location or between 2 office locations of a business.
+A leased line is an unshared, symmetrical data connection between two sites, either a service provider and a business location or between two office locations of a business.
 The signals are sent and received at the same speed because the line is not shared and it is generally used for the internet connection.

 Generally, the fibre is laid from the Internet Service Provider (ISP) to the nearest point of presence (PoP) from where it is routed to the business’s location via copper wires or optic fibre.